2025 Storm Events in Irvine

 - Title 24 cool roof requirements for energy efficiency

-- Reflective tiles and coatings reduce cooling costs by 10-25%
+- Reflective tiles and coatings reduce cooling loads significantly

 - Proper attic ventilation crucial in hot climate